AMReX-Combustion/PeleLMeX/Docs/sphinx/manual/Tutorials_FlameSheet.rst

     prob.pertmag = 0.00045
     prob.pertlength = 0.016

-Additionnaly, the `readProbParm()` function initialize another data structure designed to handle the Cantera solution (not detailed here).
+Additionally, the `readProbParm()` function initialize another data structure designed to handle the Cantera solution (not detailed here).
 When this function is called, users must provide the path to the Cantera solution stored as an ASCII file in the input file: ::